chrismhodgson/jekyll-jamiesmithestates-skylith/README.md

-This is theme for my personal website based on the [Poole](http://getpoole.com), a theme for [Jekyll](http://jekyllrb.com), together with the Skylith HTML template.
+This is theme for a website based on the [Poole](http://getpoole.com), a theme for [Jekyll](http://jekyllrb.com), together with the Skylith HTML template.

 # Install